What Kind of Student is LCU Looking for?

 The International Student Undergraduate Application for Admission packet includes two reference forms.
 One must be completed by a leader in the church or ministry you are associated with.
 The other may be completed by any adult who knows you well.
 We ask that your references either return the form directly to LCU or that they give the form to you in a sealed envelope to forward on to LCU.

 Lincoln Christian University needs to receive official academic transcripts of all of your secondary (high school) and postsecondary (university) course work.
 Schools in some countries call transcripts "mark sheets" or "grade reports."
 We are referring to a comprehensive listing of all courses and results you have completed, provided directly by the institution(s) you attended.

 If your academic records are not written in English, we will also need to receive an official English translation of each one.

 Because of requirements set by the US Bureau of Immigration and Citizenship (BCIS) we need to document that you are competent in English.
-Therefore, LCU requires that international students score at least 550 on the Test of English as a Foreign Language.
+Therefore, LCU requires that international students score at least 550 on the TOEFL.
 This is equivalent to a 79 on the Internet-based TOEFL (iBT).
-This requirement may be waived for some students whose primary language is English.
+This requirement may be waived for some international students whose primary language is English.